sockulags/CV_Builder/README.md

 1. **Custom templates:** One to start with.
 2. **Custom and pre-made cateogories:** Decide what category-types to create.
 3. **Enter info to each cateogry:**: Input limitations for different categories?
+4. **Select what from each category that gets put in the resume:** Checkboxes -> Preview, if satsified with the result -> download.
 4. **Preview:** The ability to preview your resume as you fill out your resume.
 5. **User authentication:** Connect auto-service to the app, and save resume details to a backend.
 6. **Backend/DB:** Handle user auth, manage db.